unRob/milpa/.milpa/docs/milpa/use-case.md

 When there's a need to distribute stand-alone CLI programs, `milpa` won't be the best method to package and distribute CLIs.
 While facilities to work with `milpa` repos exists (see [`milpa itself repo install`](/.milpa/commands/itself/repo/install)), it may be less than ideal since there's a dependency in `milpa`.

 `milpa` could be the wrong tool when the primary runner of commands is not gonna be a human.
 Sorry robot friends! `milpa`'s features are oriented primarily towards improving the experience of maintaining and running scripts by humans, and while there's nothing wrong with having an automated system (say CI, for example) run `milpa` commands, there is an overhead to consider by invoking `milpa` (both cognitive overhead and in terms of resource usage).

-That being said, it can be done and it works fine: I've used `milpa` to orchestrate and operate a raspberry pi running an art installation.
+That being said, it can be done and it works fine (or, if you like writing bash scripts as much as I do, _beautifully_); check out [unRob/smoked-by-the-house](https://github.com/unRob/smoked-by-the-house) where `milpa` orchestrated and operated a Raspberry Pi running an art installation for three months of 2022 at the Anahuacalli Museum in Mexico City.

 ## Alternatives to `milpa`

 ### Regular scripts in the filesystem

-These are great, as long as you know the path to your script, it doesn't consume many arguments/options, rarely changes, and/or is used only by the same few folks.
+These are great, as long as: a) you know the path to your script, b) it doesn't consume many arguments/options, c) rarely changes, and/or d) is used only by the same few folks.

 `milpa` provides usability advantages over this approach which will come handy when any of the constraints listed before are not met.
-With `milpa`, scripts that change often get updated docs and auto completion for free, and may be appreciated by new users and non-regulars alike.
+With `milpa`, scripts that change often get updated docs and autocomplete for free, and may be appreciated by new users and non-regulars alike.
 Coming back to rarely used commands is one `--help` away when these scripts are part of a `milpa` repo.

 ### Bash tools